 Security Risks

 Climate change significantly heightens security risks globally, acting as a “threat multiplier” that exacerbates existing vulnerabilities and creates new challenges.
-As natural resources like fresh water and arable land become scarcer due to shifting climate patterns, competition intensifies, leading to conflicts and even warfare.
+As natural resources like fresh water and arable land become scarcer due to shifting climate patterns, competition intensifies.
+This competition leads to conflicts and even warfare.
 Regions experiencing severe droughts and floods face economic instability and mass migrations, which can destabilize governments and strain international relations.

-Furthermore, the displacement of communities due to rising sea levels or extreme weather events can lead to overcrowded living conditions and heightened tensions in refugee camps and urban areas.
+Rising sea levels or extreme weather events can displace communities.
+This displacement can lead to overcrowded living conditions.
+It can also heighten tensions in refugee camps and urban areas.
 This instability not only jeopardizes national security but also has broader implications for global peace and cooperation.
-It will lead to underscoring the need for comprehensive strategies to address the root causes and consequences of climate-induced conflicts.
+It will lead to underscoring the need for comprehensive strategies to tackle the root causes and consequences of climate-induced conflicts.

 Center for Climate and Security – Climate Security